-Teaching Justice in Brazil
+Teaching philosophy in Brazil is a political project.

 Getting out of the cave and seeing things as they really are: that’s what philosophy is about, according to Almira Ribeiro.
 Ribeiro teaches the subject in a high school in Itapuã, a beautiful, poor, violent neighborhood on the periphery of Salvador, capital of the state of Bahia in Brazil’s northeast.
 She is the most philosophically passionate person I’ve ever met.